Healthy Homes Assessment Wellington Central

 Home Assessments Wellington Central for Rental Properties

-There are a myriad of concerns to check during the home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are numerous concerns to look over in the house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
 The most common are:

 • Can the unit heat up enough capacity?

-The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling could be significant for landlords and property managers.
-For specialist assistance, get in touch today to schedule your rental property home evaluation.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can have a significant impact for property managers and landlords.
+For specialist guidance, contact us today to book your rental property house evaluation.

 home assessments for rental properties